xmonader/info_foundation/docs/collaboration/How_to_contribute.md

 Requirements

-- average +- 1 hour per month (zoom call & following required ThreeFold progress)
+- Average +- 1 hour per month (zoom call & following required ThreeFold progress)

 Responsibilities

-- follow changes in our Foundation Rules & Regulations
+- Follow changes in our Foundation Rules & Regulations
-- vote on difficulty level (of course study impact)
+- Vote on difficulty level (of course study impact)
-- vote on Foundation budgets.
+- Vote on Foundation budgets.
-- vote on people becoming a Guardian or leaving.
+- Vote on people becoming a Guardian or leaving.
-- vote when changes in management structure of the Foundation are required
+- Vote when changes in management structure of the Foundation are required
-- vote on future to be defined items
+- Vote on future to be defined items

 We don't expect these Guardians to do anything more than this.
 Its a super important role but does not require much time.